Software Alternatives, Accelerators & Startups

 • Multiple DDNS configs?

 I've been using the DDNS option in the UI to sync with no-ip.com, so that I can remotely access my NAS via Wireguard, and this works great.
 However, my new router no longer supports DDNS without subscription.
 I need another DDNS client to sync with opendns.com, to get content filtering and parental controls, as my new router has no options for this.
-Source: 12 months ago
+Source: about 3 years ago

 • Evaluating DNSfilter

 We have used opendns.com for this for years.
 Might take a look at them.
-Source: about 1 year ago
+Source: over 3 years ago

 • What does this error message mean?
 How/where do I change the URL?